 - X-rays show advanced arthritis or other joint problems

 - Patients must be healthy enough to undergo surgery and participate in their own recovery.

 What is the first step in the joint replacement surgery process?

 Once your doctor has determined that you should have joint replacement surgery, you’ll begin the process by participating in pre-testing and education.

 Pre-testing is done at the physician office, and at the hospital, where we do an EKG.
-The patient also consults with the physician assistant to determine if there are any medical issues to address prior to surgery.
+The patient also consults with a provider (doctor, physician assistant or nurse practitioner) to determine if there are any medical issues to address prior to surgery.